My word for 2021

 Sherpas guide other people to live their dreams – just as I do in my work.

 But there was more to it than this simple understanding.
-So I turned to the font of all internet knowledge (hint, it rhymes with boogle) and discovered much more …
+So I got googling and discovered much more …

 As an archetype, the Sherpa is one who has climbed the (metaphorical) mountain and comes back to help and teach others how to do it.
 They are a masterful combination of expertise and humility.
 They are calm guides in the extremes.